paddyjclancy/spotify_scraper/README.md

 **3)** Visual aids?
 Histograms, bar charts etc...
   - Code creates these, would be appealing to present
+  - **Error found to be due to '%matplotlib inline' being of incorrect format for PyCharm - 18/09**

 **4)** Like / Dislike element has been somewhat lost, find out what caused this abstraction